116Eyosi/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-This part focuses on Objects
+This part focuses on object